JXRepo/Intelligent-Headline-System/README.md

 # **Intelligent Headline System**

-This repository contains a subset of the core files from the Intelligent Headline System.
+This repository contains a subset of the core files from the project of Intelligent Headline System.
 Note that not all project files are included here.

 ## **Contents**